Election relief fades for UK stocks

 “The terms of the EU referendum are not likely to be watered down,” Credit Suisse strategists wrote in a note to clients.

-Shares in Royal Mail rose 3.9 percent after rival PostNL said it had suspended a UK delivery service called Whistl.
+Shares in Royal Mail rose over 4 percent after rival PostNL said it had suspended a UK delivery service called Whistl.

 “We are seeing a knee-jerk reaction to China rate cut, but I don’t think the bounce in mining shares is sustainable,” Peter Dixon, equity strategist at Commerzbank, said.